josephdwyer/cue/README.md

-Conductor - Manage projects and tasks for local development =
+Conductor - Project/Task automation for local development =

 Basically the goal is to create a development workflow automation engine to make core workflow steps consistent and reusable